adamrmelnyk/chip_8_emulator/README.md

 ![Debugging](examples/debug.gif)

-Debugging allows you to wait for enter to be pressed before the next operation is executed
+Debugging allows you to wait for enter, esc, or delete to be pressed before the next operation is executed.

+* ENTER -> Proceeds to next instruction
+* ESC -> Exits the emulator
+* DELETE -> Resumes normal execution",

 ```sh
 cargo build